China’s population may be aging past the point of no return

 “There isn’t much to do about the rural people,” says Hu.
 “China’s social security system can’t provide every retiree as good a life as the North European countries do.
 Our fiscal system just doesn’t have the ability.”

 Immigration has been the choice of many countries to fill the numbers gap, but it is hardly China’s.
 China so far is still a net sender of migrants.
-Between 2005 and 2015, China saw an average of 400,000 people emigrate to other countries every year, mostly developed counties.
+Between 2005 and 2015, China saw an average of 400,000 people emigrate to other countries every year, mostly developed countries.
 China may also find it difficult to attract young workers from other countries simply because it isn’t the only country growing old—most of the world is.
 There is some chance of migration from relatively young countries in the Middle East and Africa if China is willing to open its door to them, but it seems doubtful at best.

 “Who would want to migrate to China?
 [Especially] if its economy slows down while the aging problem worsens,” says Yi.
 “Africa’s economic growth will pick up thanks to its young population, so their young people won’t aspire to move to China.”